General info, tips, suggestions, and options for paramotors

 Stuttering in the midrange – see "Performance tuning" above

 Tachometer – Is your engine due for routine maintenance?
 Has power output changed?
 You won't know without a tachometer/hour meter.

 Threadlock – An important item in a pilot's toolbox

-Throttle cable – Cleaning, modifications, and cruise control info.
+Throttle cable – Cleaning, important modifications, and cruise control info.
 For kill switch issues, see "kill switch problems" above.

-Tools – Paramotor essential tool kitTorque Values – This is the Top 80 specification page which has a thorough torque section.
-Hit "page down" twice to see it.
+Tools – Paramotor essential tool kit The list here is from Harbor Freight of the U.S.A.Torque Values – This is the Top 80 specification page which has a thorough torque section.

 Tune up – Here's how to tune up the Walbro carburetor